Daniel Lurie: Policy priorities and actions in office

-Diplomacy

-Flag raising ceremony in San Francisco City Hall on August 22, 2025, Mayor Daniel Lurie, and Consul General Dmytro Kushneruk.

-As mayor of San Francisco, Daniel Lurie has demonstrated support for Ukraine through ceremonial and diplomatic gestures.
-On August 22, 2025, Lurie participated in a Ukrainian flag-raising ceremony at San Francisco City Hall to commemorate Ukraine's Flag Day and the 34th anniversary of the country's independence.
-During the ceremony, Lurie delivered remarks emphasizing that "this flag is more than just fabric; it symbolizes the struggle for freedom and dignity," while paying tribute to fallen Ukrainian defenders and those continuing to resist Russian aggression.
-On September 30, 2025, Lurie hosted the consul general of China in a flag-raising ceremony and proclaimed October 1, 2025, the National Day of the People's Republic of China, as "China-US Friendship and Heritage Day."

-Controversies
+Lurie has also committed to making local government more transparent and accountable.
+In February 2025, he launched a new permitting tracker to increase public visibility into city operations.
+Daniel Lurie signed a no-bid contract with OpenGov for the permitting system of San Francisco in October 2025 and hopes to extend it in 2026 through 2031.
+The contract was legal but did not follow best practices like a competitive bidding process when choosing a permitting vendor while overriding staff concerns about the software, as well as ethics concerns about the connections of the founders of OpenGov to the Lurie's nonprofit Tipping Point.

+In March 2025, his administration pledged to review nonprofit contracts to ensure public funds are being used effectively and to shift resources away from underperforming providers.
+In August 2026, Lurie began to overhaul contracts for homelessness contractors.
+That month, Lurie rejected most of the recommendations of a 'scathing' report produced by San Francisco's Civil Grand Jury released in June 2026 such as about the lack of data, transparency and accountability of nonprofit contractors.

+In January 2026, Mayor Lurie announced a policy that would provide free childcare to families earning less than $250,000 a year and subsidized child care for those earning less than $310,000, as part of a broader affordability agenda.

 Beya Alcaraz

 On November 6, 2025, Lurie appointed Isabella "Beya" Alcaraz to fill the vacant District 4 seat on the San Francisco Board of Supervisors after the recall of Joel Engardio.
 Alcaraz had no previous experience in any elected legislative or appointed administrative position.
 At the time of her appointment, she was one of the youngest and least experienced appointed board members in the previous 30 years.
-Her prior voting record was incomplete.

-Between 2019 and 2025, Alcaraz had owned and managed a pet store before selling the business in early 2025.
-After her appointment to the board, various media reports documented her mismanagement of the pet store.
-The current owner found dead pet animals in the store freezer and evidence of a rodent infestation throughout the store.
+Between 2019 and 2025, Alcaraz owned and managed a pet store before selling the business in early 2025.
+After her appointment to the board, various news outlets reported on her mismanagement of the pet store.
+The owner who took over the store from Alcaraz found dead pet animals in the store freezer and evidence of a rodent infestation throughout the store.
 Some of these issues had been identified by earlier inspections by the city's Department of Public Health and Animal Care and Control.
 There were also reports that Alcaraz had paid employees "under-the-table" and had reported personal expenses as business write-offs in order to avoid paying taxes.

-After seven days, on November 13, 2025, Alcaraz resigned.
+On November 13, 2025, seven days after her appointment, Alcaraz resigned.
 In his statement announcing her resignation, Lurie said, "I regret that I didn't do more to make sure she could succeed."
+Lurie swore in City College of San Francisco trustee Alan Wong to replace Alcaraz on December 1, 2025.